Fibonacci tools in MT5

 6. Expansion

-Expansion is one of the main tools in Eliot's wave theory, since it is with its help that the location of the end of the third wave is determined.
+Extension is one of the main tools in Elliott's wave theory, since it is with its help that the end point of the third wave is determined.

-It is also used to clearly define target points and price movement potential.
-It is built according to two waves, the first, with which the movement begins, and the second, which is a kind of rollback.
+It's also used to clearly define target points and potential price movement.
+It's constructed using two waves: the first, which initiates the movement, and the second, which is a kind of pullback.

-To summarize, it should be noted that MT5 is one of the most functional terminals currently existing, and it is in it that you can find the widest range of Fibonacci tools.
+In conclusion, it should be noted that MT5 is one of the most functional terminals currently in existence, and it is here that you will find the widest range of Fibonacci tools.

 You can find other interesting tools in the section - http://time-forex.com/skripty